The 50+ best early Labor Day sales at Walmart — starting at just $10

 Shark Navigator Self-Cleaning Brushroll Pet Upright Vacuum$164$279Save $115

 Time to replace your fuzzy old television?
-You'll be hard-pressed to find a better deal than this bestselling Vizio 43" Class D-Series Smart TV, which boasts crystal-clear full HD picture perfection, LED backlight and active pixel tuning for an elevated viewing experience.
+You'll be hard-pressed to find a better deal than this bestselling Vizio 65" Class V-Series Smart TV, which boasts crystal-clear 4K UHD picture quality, Dolby Vision, LED backlight and active pixel tuning for an elevated viewing experience.
 Plus, you'll have access to hundreds of free channels via WatchFree, as well as all your favorite streaming services through SmartCast.
-"Picture quality is superior and unmatched by any other brands I've owned in the past," shares a happy shopper.
-"Sound quality and compatibility to existing surround sound equipment is a marvel that cannot be matched.
-My only regret is that I don't have the wall space to have acquired the largest model."
+"The Vizio 65-inch television was a great purchase," wrote a happy shopper.
+"We have had multiple Vizio sets over the years, and they seem to never disappoint us!
+The screen looks amazing and the colors are perfect!
+My son loves the graphics too; he's a gamer, so graphic quality is a must! ...
+Also, having one remote control to do everything was nice!
+It controls the Apple TV and the sound bar, and you can also navigate through the PS5 console!
+What a great buy!"

 Onn.
 24" Class HD (720P) LED Roku Smart TV$88$118Save $30